psidnell/ofexport2/README.md

 ### Examples ###

-All available tasks:
+All available tasks.
+We want to see available tasks, but not their completed sub tasks, hence the two filters:

-    of2 -ti available
+    of2 -ti available -tx '!available'

+All available tasks.
+A different approach, exclude all non available tasks and prune out remeaining empty projects:

+    of2 -tx '!available' -p

-All available tasks but organised by context:
+All available tasks but organised by context, task hierarchies don't exist in context mode so one filter will do:

     of2 -c -ti available